ToastyMallows/wordart-on-demand/README.md

 ### Using Docker

+> ⚠ **Docker images are experimental.**  See the issues section for more information.
+It's best to use the NodeJS method for now.

 If you don't want to install Node/NPM (or you like Docker better), you can generate Wordart PNGs using Docker.
 Note that this Docker image will take up ~1 GB, since it needs to download Chromium to render the image in a browser.

 #### Docker Hub Image